haidaoxiaofei/haidaoxiaofei.github.io/_posts/2014-11-26-texstudio-osx-epstopdf.md

 tags: [latex, osx]
 ---

 TexStudio is a amazing tool to edit latex.
-But something annoys me a lot is how to automatically convert .eps file to .pdf file.
+However one thing annoying me a lot is how to automatically convert .eps file to .pdf file.

 On ubuntu, I just include 'epstopdf' package and append '-shell-escape' to pdflatex command.
 Then everything goes well.
 Something looks like: